SMAT-Lab/MazeBreaker/README.md

 We use [GPTGod](https://gptgod.online/), [deepseek](https://platform.deepseekc.om), [ollama](https://www.ollama.com), [openai](https://platform.openai.com)  as the interface of LLM.
 You can use the following code to interact with LLM.

 You should input the api-key in tool.py
-You should input the api-key in jailbreak_evaluation.py in line 38 and set the api key in llm/llm.py
+Besides, you should verify your path of embedding_model in line 273 of [Fuzzing.py](Fuzzing_v1/Fuzzing/Fuzzing.py)

 ## single RL
 ```shell